awsdocs/aws-sam-developer-guide/doc_source/sam-property-httpapi-httpapiauth.md

 *Type*: [OAuth2Authorizer](sam-property-httpapi-oauth2authorizer.md)
 *Required*: No
 *Default*: None
-*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
 *Additional Notes*: SAM adds the Authorizers to the OpenApi definition of an Api\.

  `DefaultAuthorizer`   <a name="sam-httpapi-httpapiauth-defaultauthorizer"></a>